unkn0wn-root/resterm/README.md

 ## Highlights
 - **Editor** with inline syntax highlighting, search (`Ctrl+F`), clipboard motions, and inline metadata completions (type `@` for contextual hints).
-- **Live streaming** WebSocket and Server-Sent Events with scripted `@ws` steps, automatic transcripts and an interactive console for ad-hoc frames.
+- **WebSockets and SSE** with scripted `@ws` steps, automatic transcripts and an interactive console for ad-hoc frames.
 - **Workspace** navigator that filters `.http` / `.rest` files, supports recursion and keeps request lists in sync as you edit.
 - **Inline** requests and **curl** import for one-off calls (`Ctrl+Enter` on a URL or curl block).
 - **Pretty/Raw/Header/Diff/History/Stream** views with optional split panes, pinned comparisons, and live event playback.